LongWeiZJU/longweizju.github.io/_pages/about.md

 My research interests primarily lie in foundational and applied research at the intersection of AI and scientific domains.
 My long-term goal is to develop intelligent systems that rival the capabilities of human scientists and engineers, achieving breakthroughs in key challenges across science and engineering.
 Currently, I focus on the following directions:

-- **Foundational Technologies in AI for Science**: (1) Efficient machine learning methods for scientific applications; (2) Universal approaches for complex systems modeling; (3) Development of agent systems to enable automated scientific discovery.
+- **Foundational Research in AI for Science**: (1) Efficient machine learning methods for scientific applications; (2) Universal approaches for complex systems modeling; (3) Development of agent systems to enable automated scientific discovery.

 - **Applications of AI in Science**: (1) Leveraging AI to address simulation, design, and control problems in energy, embodied intelligence, and related fields; (2) Applying AI to tackle major challenges in healthcare and medical domains.